kyuhyoung/Guidance-SDK-ROS/README.md

 	* Possible error
 		* "오디날(ordinal) 4684을(를) DLL C:\Program Files(x86)\Intel\Intel(R) Management Engine Components\iCLS\ssleay32.dll에서 찾을 수 없습니다"
 			* This error message can be ignored.
-- Set the mode as 'DIY' and subscribe the channels such as in https://developer.dji.com/guidance-sdk/documentation/application-development-guides/index.html
+- Set the mode as 'DIY' and subscribe the channels while considering the bandwidth limit such as in https://developer.dji.com/guidance-sdk/documentation/application-development-guides/index.html

 # Documentation
 To reduce the size of this package, we omit all documents.